 Examples: Niseko Hirafu (Hokkaido), Furano (Hokkaido), Nozawa Onsen, Nagano (Honshu), Hakuba Happo-one, Nagano (Honshu)

 - Pensions/inns/lodges/basic hotels: For the more budget conscious.
+May have a small-scale onsen.
 Meals usually served in dining room in a standard set or buffet format.
 Rooms may be furnished with Western beds or tatami style with futons.
 Tatami rooms are generally more spacious and some inns can have large family rooms catering to big groups (e.g. school groups) or families.
 Usually no ensuite (older properties) or limited ensuite rooms.
+Typically family-owned so may not be suited to the needy traveler who is unable to operate Google.

-- Onsen hotels: Can be quite dated as many were built during the Japanese ski boom of the 1980s.
+- Onsen hotels: Larger hotels with quite large or fancy hot springs.
+May have one or more restaurants.
+Can be quite dated as many were built during the Japanese ski boom of the 1980s.

 - Small lodges : Small lodges can sometimes be rented as a whole for your group if you don’t mind sharing toilets.

 The downside is that you have to self-arrange your own lift tickets, lessons, rental, and restaurant bookings.
-This may be stressful for first-timers and/or big groups as there can be many options for ski school and rental shops, and having to choose a restaurant after a tiring day of skiing may be too troublesome for some.
+This may be stressful for first-timers and/or big groups as there can be many options for ski school and rental shops, and having to organize and dress young kids to go out to eat after a tiring day of skiing may be too troublesome for some.
 Note that many Japanese restaurants can be very small (four or five tables) and may not even offer English or picture menus.
 Less commercialized villages do not always have Western restaurants, and fussy kids or those not used to Asian food may not always want to eat traditional Japanese for every meal.
-If you only eat tempura and ramen, good luck to you!
+If you have food allergies or require gluten free meals, your only real option is the extremely Aussie-fied Niseko.

 Pros: wider range of accommodation/amenities/shops, more opportunities to experience the real Japan, more activities for non-skiers